Minimum Wage for Resident Caretakers - Regulation Part 4, Section 17

 17. The minimum wage for a resident caretaker is,

 Section 16 of the Employment Standards Act requires that employees must be paid at least the minimum wage as set out in the regulations.
 This section of the Regulation sets out a monthly minimum wage which applies specifically to resident caretakers.
-The current minimum wage is in effect as of June 1, 2022.
+Subject to section 16.1 of the Act, the current minimum wage in effect as of June 1, 2024 is:

 In order to be a resident caretaker under the Act, an employee must meet the criteria set out in the definition of “resident caretaker” in s.1 of this Regulation.
 Specifically: